TyGuS/suslik/README.md

 You can expect to see the following differences between the two proof versions.

-- _Proofs for the pure lemmas:_ Note that pure lemmas may be ordered differently in the compared proofs, due to non-determinism in the way Scala accumulates hints during execution.
+- _Proofs for the pure lemmas:_ In the generated scripts, pure lemmas have their `hammer` proofs replaced with `Admitted` statements.
+In the manually edited scripts, these are replaced with either a call to `hammer` when that is sufficient, or with a proof manually constructed by the authors.
+Note that in the diff file, pure lemmas may be ordered differently between the two versions, due to non-determinism in the way Scala accumulates hints during execution.
 - _Administrative renaming statements in the main proof:_ These are identifiable by the `try rename ...` statements; they may occur when two variable rename statements resulting from the same proof step